 Ignorance is Strength

-edited by John Joseph Adams & Hugh Howey
+edited by John Joseph Adams, Christie Yant, and Hugh Howey

 War is peace.
 Freedom is slavery.
 Ignorance is strength.
 George Orwell once wrote of a world where abuse of power begins with an abuse of language and a bastardization of truth.
 Some of today’s most exciting voices in speculative fiction explore the ramifications of those ideas in Ignorance is Strength.

 Edited by bestselling author Hugh Howey and award-winning editors John Joseph Adams and Christie Yant, The Dystopia Triptych is a series of three anthologies of dystopian fiction.
 Ignorance is Strength—before the dystopia—focuses on society during its descent into absurdity and madness.
 Burn the Ashes—during the dystopia—turns its attention to life during the strangest, most dire times.
 Or Else the Light—after the dystopia—concludes the saga with each author sharing their own vision of how we as a society might crawl back from the precipice of despair.

 Praise for Other Books Edited by John Joseph Adams & Hugh Howey

 The Apocalypse Triptych is the most ambitious, audacious undertaking of its kind […] [containing] stories of loss, love, betrayal, and survival pitted against a backdrop of earth-shattering cataclysm […] superbly written.

 Adams and Howey are a two-man tour-de-force of post-apocalyptic lit. […] Ultimately, the best thing about The End is Nigh is how elegantly it balances on the thin line between beauty and devastation.
 There’s no story in the book that didn’t break my heart at least a little, and there’s none of the twenty-two that hasn’t stuck with me, hard.